Justia Lawyer Rating

 Contact a Cook County DUI Defense Attorney Today

 Getting charged with a DUI is always a serious matter, but an aggravated DUI means you are being charged with a felony, which comes with harsher consequences.
-At the Law Office of John S. Fotopoulos, P.C., we can help you determine the best course of action for a defense for your case.
+At the Fotopoulos Law Office, we can help you determine the best course of action for a defense for your case.
 Our skilled Tinley Park, Illinois, DUI defense lawyers will fight to get your charges reduced, or dropped altogether.
 Call our office today at 708-942-8400 to schedule a free consultation.

 Sources: